akihikodaki/dts/doc/dts_gsg/usr_guide/sys_reqs.rst

 * numpy: it provides method to deal with array-processing test results.
 * pexpect: it provides API to automate interactive SSH sessions.
 * docutils：it is a modular system for processing documentation into useful formats, such as HTML, XML, and LaTeX
-* pcapy: it is a Python extension module that interfaces with the libpcap packet capture library.
-Pcapy enables python scripts to capture packets on the network.
+* pcapyplus: it is a Python extension module that interfaces with the libpcap packet capture library.
+Pcapyplus enables python scripts to capture packets on the network.
 * xlrd: it is a Python module that extracts data from Excel spreadsheets.
 * threadpool: it is a Python module that maintains a pool of worker threads to perform time consuming operations in parallel.
 * scapy: it is a Python program that enables the user to send, sniff and dissect and forge network packets.